 PPP is a programme which will provide teachers and educational institutions with the knowledge and tools needed to run a successful OET preparation course.
+It has been written by the OET Education team with the support of assessors and item writers.

 All educational institutions currently preparing students for the OET or interested in starting to do so are recommended to register for PPP to become a Preliminary Provider.
 Eligible Preliminary Providers can complete further training which will lead to endorsement as a Premium Provider.